Ullensaker: Society

 Ullensaker has had a huge population increase over the past fifty years.
 This increase has been slightly accelerating over the past few years.
 From 2000 to 2007, the population of Ullensaker increased by almost 6,000 people.
 The recent increase is partly attributed to the founding of Oslo Airport, Gardermoen.

 History

 Raknehaugen, the largest burial mound in the Nordic countries, has been carbon dated to around 550; the age of the mound is disputed.

 Demographics

+People who are immigrants, or have parents that are immigrants, constitute 37% of the population, as of the beginning of 2025.

-In 2021, 1,390 inhabitants had Polish parents and/or were Polish (themselves); 1,048 had Pakistani parents and/or were Pakistani.
+Earlier (2021), 1,390 inhabitants had Polish parents and/or were Polish (themselves); 1,048 had Pakistani parents and/or were Pakistani.